| "SAC"

 Kariya et al. "creep" data) are treated as outliers

-- The other 10 datasets show first order consistency and
+and are not included in the subsequent analysis.
+The other 10 datasets show first order consistency and

 are preserved for regression analysis and development of